 This is a model wherein the international franchisor establishes their own office in the country and helps the franchise in setting up business.
 The help extends to the office set up, supplier development and management.
-The representative office has a team that works closely with the franchise in the country and is responsible for creating the brand image in the country with the brand like Jumbo King, Goli Vada Pav, Berco’s, Pizza Hut, KFC etc.
+The representative office has a team that works closely with the franchise in the country and is responsible for creating the brand image in the country with the brand like Jumbo King, Goli Vada Pav, Berco’s, Pizza Hut, KFC, etc.

 3. Company’s 100% Ownership

 In the fully-owner model, brands set up their business with own investments.
-This model ensures that the brands have a complete control over the business.
+This model ensures that the brands have complete control over the business.
 This model requires high investment and is therefore prone to very high financial risk.
-The company is responsible for all aspects such as creating its own brand image, product development, quality control, etc. The top Indian brands that prefer to operate under this model are like Cafe Coffee Day, Haldirams, Fast Trax and Bikanervala, and international brands like Taco Bell.
+The company is responsible for all aspects such as creating its brand image, product development, quality control, etc. The top Indian brands that prefer to operate under this model are like Cafe Coffee Day, Haldirams, Fast Trax and Bikanervala, and international brands like Taco Bell.

 4. Joint Venture Model

 A Joint Venture Model is one where an international entity enters into a joint venture with a local entity to create a new entity which acts as a master franchisee.
 This Master Franchise takes care of the operations of the international brand in the country.
-The local partner has a deep understanding of the country and of its consumers, in addition to this, they also provide real estate to the international brand.
-With the constructive and substantial help from the master franchisee, the international brand can scale faster in the country.
-A Master Franchise can operate in a similar way wherein they can open its own outlet or can have an agreement with a sub-franchise which will open outlets.
+The local partner has a deep understanding of the country, and of its consumers, in addition to this, they also provide real estate to the international brand.
+With the effective and substantial help from the master franchisee, the international brand can scale faster in the country.
+A Master Franchise can operate in a similar way wherein they can open its outlet or can have an agreement with a sub-franchise which will open outlets.

 There is a new trend in the industry wherein International brands are entering into joint Venture with a private equity/Venture Capital firm, rather than the business houses in India.
 For example, Burger King entered into a joint venture with Everstone Capital, a private equity firm to enter India and scale across the entire geography.

-Hope after reading this, you have garnered knowledge about the various types of Franchises that are available that will help you to run a Fast Food Franchise in the best possible manner!
+Hope after reading this, and you have garnered knowledge about the various types of Franchises that are available that will help you to run a Fast Food Franchise in the best possible manner!